GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (149) .md

 **At Higher Tiers**: For each tier beyond minimum, you may either halve the casting time or increase the duration by 1 hour.
 Alternatively, if you cast it at least 3 tiers beyond minimum- you may treat it as an enchanted weapon/armor (as appropriate) of a variety of your choice.
 If you do, the duration of the spell is measured in minutes and not hours.

 **Critical Failure**: You accidentally curse the item in some way.
 You possess the same curse as the magic item.
 This curse lasts for a number of days equal to the spell's tier.

+#### Infuse

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Effect**:  You touch a quantity of water or some other relatively harmless liquid to enhance it with some magical function.
+This is up to a number of servings equal to the spell's tier.
+Choose an exotic damage type.
+For a number of rounds equal to the points of success multiplied by the spell's tier, if the liquid is splashed on a creature, it can inflict an attack of the chosen type.
+The attack does not inflict a wound if successful, but will inflict the effect of a critical hit.
+The attack gains a bonus equal to the spell's tier if hurled at a foe as an action.
+A whole serving is required to inflict such an attack.

+An ingested quantity always treats the foe's defense as being equal to its [Fort] score.
+A critical failure this way alerts the imbiber to its potential nature.

+**At Higher Tiers**: The benefits are noted above.

+**Critical Failure**: You create an unstable reaction, instead inflict an attack of the chosen type against yourself with a bonus equal to the spell's tier for the purpose of determining a critical hit.

 #### Insol